anthonyjoeseph/game-ts/README.md

 import { pipe } from 'fp-ts/pipeable'
 import { invert } from 'fp-ts-std/Boolean'
 import { error } from 'fp-ts/Console'
+import * as Color from 'graphics-ts/lib/Color'
 import * as S from 'graphics-ts/lib/Shape'
+import * as C from 'graphics-ts/lib/Canvas'
 import * as D from 'graphics-ts/lib/Drawing'
-import * as Color from 'graphics-ts/lib/Color'
 import { Key } from 'ts-key-enum'
 import * as r from 'rxjs'
 import * as ro from 'rxjs/operators'